Prosecutions launched over Croydon tram crash

 Prosecutions have been launched over alleged health and safety failings relating to the Croydon tram crash.

-The Office of Rail and Road (ORR) said it is prosecuting Transport for London, FirstGroup-owned Tram Operations Limited and driver Alfred Dorris.
+The Office of Rail and Road (ORR) said it is prosecuting Transport for London (TfL), FirstGroup-owned Tram Operations Limited (TOL) and driver Alfred Dorris.

 Seven passengers died and 51 were injured when a tram derailed in Croydon, south London on November 9 2016.